These future technologies are already changing our ways of life

 2. Machine Learning

 As we have already said, Machine Learning is a branch of AI.
 Using this technology, computers are programmed to cope with various tasks.
 For instance, they can discover patterns in the data provided.
 This technology also possesses three subcategories: neural networks, NLP, and deep learning.
 Machine Learning has already found its place in different industries, so the demand for skillful specialists will only grow.
 Nowadays, special apps with built-in technology are used for data analytics and pattern recognition, for example.
-Every user who accesses the Internet can see how this technology works for the consumers on the example of real-time ads and search engine results.
+Every user who accesses the Internet can see how this technology works for the consumers through the example of real-time ads and search engine results.

 Even though you may say that it is not a new technology since it has been actively used for a while, the real situation is a bit different.
-The digital progress doesn’t stand still, and threats don’t stay the same.
+Digital progress doesn’t stand still, and threats don’t stay the same.
 Various cybercriminals constantly try to steal personal data and search for ways to break even the most security programs.
 However, students who turn to college paper help and lovers who exchange candid pics don’t want their data to become public.
 And this right to private life motivates “good guys” to stay on guard, keep cybersecurity up to date and provide users with an improved level of protection.
 So, even though this technology is already here, people haven’t yet managed to reveal its full potential.

 4. Robotic Process Automation